 If you own a company in the mining industry, then you may be asked by your hiring client to become certified — most likely with BROWZ® or Avetta®.
 Certification is most common in the United States, Canada, and Mexico, but we can help you with the certification process no matter where you’re from in the world.
-Keep reading to learn about the dangers of mining work, and the safety programs you may need for your certification process.
+Below, we outline the most prevalent dangers of mining work, along with the safety programs you may need for the mining safety certification process.

 Risks of Mining Work